White Sox clinch AL Central with 7-2 win over Indians

 UP NEXT

 RHP Shane Bieber (7-4), who hasn’t pitched since for the Indians since June 13 because of a strained right shoulder, is scheduled to start Friday night.
-The reigning AL Cy Young Award winner will face White Sox RHP Dylan Cease (12-7).
+The reigning AL Cy Young Award winner is scheduled to start against Chicago RHP Dylan Cease (12-7).